MichaelTrestman/docs/v21.2/security-reference/security-overview.md

 </table>

 !!!
 Fact check HTTP API access using loging tokens for self-and self-w-ent; self you could surely do this yourself; it's not a feature we offer but our tool is certainly compatible with it Same with VPC Peering.
 But... further question, for ent *is* it a feature, like will we do it for you?

+!!! what about sql audit logging, copy above implies not available in serverless

 ## Understanding database security